serverless/blog/posts/2017-08-02-serverless-v1.19.0.md

 ["Emit"](http://www.emitconference.com/), our conference about event-driven architectures is right around the corner!

-On August 17th 2017 we'll gather at ["The Pearl SF"](http://thepearlsf.com/) to discuss the future of event driven computing.
+On August 17th 2017 we'll gather at ["The Pearl SF"](http://thepearlsf.com/) to discuss the future of event-driven computing.

 Emit is designed to be a single-track, single-room event with a selectively curated audience.

 You can read more about "Emit" [here](http://www.emitconference.com/).

-Feel free to reach out to us if you're [interested in joining](https://emitconf.typeform.com/to/xUR4cm)!
+Some tickets are still available so feel free to reach out to us if you're [interested in participating](https://emitconf.typeform.com/to/xUR4cm)!

 ## Serverless Examples